jhsk777/SLADE/README.md

 #### Download the dataset

-We already preprocess all datasets and save csv files in directory `data/`.
+We already preprocess bitcoinalpha, bitcionotc, Sytentic-Hijack, Sytentic-New datsets and save csv files in directory `data/`.

 You can download the Wikipedia and Reddit datasets from here (http://snap.stanford.edu/jodie/) and store their csv files in directory `data/`.